Sindhu settles for silver in BWF World Tour Finals, loses to An Seyoung | Sports-Games

 The Indian had a forgettable start and was left to fight a tough battle after lagging 0-4.

-The Korean doubled the lead to 16-8 after the resumption.
-Sindhu tried to make up the deficit with a few good points but the Koreans managed to collect eight-game points.
+The Korean doubled the lead to 16-8 after resumption.
+Sindhu tried to make up the deficit with a few good points but the Korean managed to collect eight game points.

-Sindhu saved four-game points by putting pressure on her opponent's backhand, while the Korean also sent one long.
-A Seyoung, however, sealed the opening game with a body return.
+Sindhu saved four game points by putting pressure on her opponent's backhand, while the Korean also sent one long.
+An Seyoung, however, sealed the opening game with a body return.

+''During the rally, the shot which I wanted to attack, I was making mistakes.
+It was going side outs and points which I had to take were going to net.
+It is part of the game and it happens at times,'' said Sindhu.

 The second game started on an even keel with Sindhu managing to take a 5-4 lead for the first time but the agile Korean was quick to wrest back the lead after the Indian went long twice.

 The teen shuttler soon extended her lead to 10-6 as she was relentless in the rallies, sending everything back to Sindhu.
-A razor-sharp return on her opponent's forehand gave her an 11-8 advantage at the break.
+A razor sharp return on her opponent's forehand gave her a 11-8 advantage at the break.

 After the interval, An Seyoung continued to control the proceedings, galloping to a 15-8 lead with another exceptional full dive return.

-In a jiffy, An Seyoung grabbed a massive 10 match point.
+In a jiffy, An Seyoung grabbed a massive 10 match points.
 Sindhu saved two before sending one to the net as the Korean celebrated.

-Sindhu will next look to defend her title at the World Championships in Huelva, Spain starting December 12.
+Sindhu will strive to defend her title at the World Championships in Huelva, Spain starting December 12.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)